wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 Being able to work on the model rather than script programming "democratizes" who can work on testing and automation.
 Business experts to contribute to test automation as well as eliminate the maintenance burden that erodes most test automation initiatives.
 Instead of programming a test automation framework, you scan the application’s UI or API to create a business-readable automation model.

-Non-programmers can rapidly create and manage sophisticated end-to-end tests—without waiting on “technical” resources.
+Non-programmers can rapidly create and manage sophisticated end-to-end tests—without waiting on "technical" resources.
+They can focus on business processes, workflows, and other business data.

 ## Customers in the wild